Currently Teaching (2014-2015)

 My approach to patients and teaching is science and evidence-based.
 I have had fellowships from the Chiropractic College of Rehabilitation Science with the American Chiropractic Rehabilitation Board, and the American Society for Pharmacology and Experimental Therapeutics at the University of Pittsburgh School of Medicine.

-I maintain a part-time private practice in Burnsville, MN.
+I maintain a part-time private practice in Burnsville, Minnesota.
 My special interests include movement disorders such as multiple sclerosis and Parkinson’s disease, neurotransmitter imbalances, extremity conditions, women’s health care issues and sports injuries.

 Thornhill SM.
 Natural treatment of perennial allergic rhinitis.
 Alternative Medicine Review.
 2000;5: 448-454.